code-pushup/cli/packages/utils/docs/profiler.md

 This profiler extends all options and API from Profiler with automatic process exit handling for buffered performance data.

 The NodeJSProfiler automatically subscribes to performance observation and installs exit handlers that flush buffered data on process termination (signals, fatal errors, or normal exit).
+It uses a `ShardedWal` internally to coordinate multiple WAL shards across processes/files.

 ## Configuration